 The History of Westside High School

 The enrollment continued to grow and in 1960 reached 946 students.
-It was during this school term that Westside accomplished a feat in athletics that had never before been reached: winning state championships in three sports; football, basketball, and baseball.In 1951, the original Westside High was built for black high-school students.
-In 1970, all schools in the United States were integrated.
-In the fall of 1971, the present $4.5 million facility was occupied.
-Mr. Henry Adair came to take over the helm of Westside High School in 1983.
-Through the 2013-2014 school year, Westside High School has had only had two principals.
-Mr. Kory Roberts will take the helm as only the third Principal Westside has know starting the Fall of 2014.In the school year 2003-2004 a Ninth Grade Academy was established.
-Ninth grade students who are not repeating 9th grade, or who are not taking advanced courses, are in the academy.
+It was during this school term that Westside accomplished a feat in athletics that had never before been reached, which was winning state championships in three sports: football, basketball, and baseball.In 1970, all schools in the United States were integrated.
+In the fall of 1971, the current facility was occupied.
+Mr. Henry Adair took the helm of Westside High School in 1983.
+The current principal, Mr. Kory Roberts, became only the third principal Westside has ever had in 2014.In the 2003-2004 school year, the 9th Grade Academy was established.
 During the first year, only English and math courses were taught within the academy.
-At present, English, math, social studies, and science classes are taught in the academy.
-The ninth grade wing was added in the 2006-07 school year.ALMA MATERRising ‘neath the golden sunshineAnd the blue, blue sky,
+Now, Freshman students spend their entire day in the academy, where all core subjects are taught.